VHE888/R-Shiny-Project/README.md

-# BF591 RShiny Final Project
+# RShiny Application for RNA-seq Analysis

 **Wenshou He**\
-**2024 Fall**
+**12/28/2024**

 ## Description

-This project is an RShiny app designed for analyzing mRNA-Seq data from Huntington's Disease and healthy brain tissue.
+This application is an RShiny app designed to analyze RNA-Seq data from Huntington's Disease and healthy brain tissue.
 The app includes four main components:

 1.  **Sample Information Exploration**: Summary tables and distribution plots of sample information.
 2.  **Counts Matrix Exploration**: Count filtering, scatterplots, clustered heatmap, and PCA.